 Natural brunette?
 Keep your traditional brown for your roots, while "smoking out" your cascading ends (in traditional balayage fashion) for a super-cool, silvery masterpiece.

 If you're set on a hue that might be difficult to achieve—in this case, the client had been dyeing her locks black for years—hair extensions can be your best friend.
 Here, the silvery-steel-colored wefts blend in perfectly.

 Ice, Ice, Baby

-Make a statement with striking allover silver—and a balayage that gets icier and lighter towards your ends.
-Silver tones work best on hair that is natural with no existing hair color, Paglionico notes.
+Make a statement with striking allover silver hair and a balayage that gets icier and lighter towards your ends.
+Silver tones work best on hair that doesn't have preexisting color, Paglionico notes.

 You don't have to dive right into something daring.
 Keep things subtle, like with this mushroom brown blended with silver balayage.

 Ready for an update that won't affect your hair care routine too drastically?
 Take your usual blonde to the next level with simple silvery highlights combined with multifaceted lowlights.

 Keep things cool all over, this style combines a warm base color with icy silver babylights throughout for a look that's balanced, bold, and unexpected.